-LaPlant-Chote began offering scrapers as early as 1935 and was a pioneer in the field of hydraulic controls.
+LaPlant-Choate began offering scrapers as early as 1935 and was a pioneer in the field of hydraulic controls.
 It adopted the trade name of “Carrimor” for its towed scrapers, the most popular models of which included the C-94, C-104, C-108 and the 8.5 cubic yard TW-10 that was built specifically for Caterpillar’s DW-10 tractor.

-LaPlant-Chote scrapers featured a bell bottom floor which made them very aggressive loaders, particularly in clay.
+LaPlant-Choate scrapers featured a bell bottom floor which made them very aggressive loaders, particularly in clay.
 The trade off was that a special cutting edge had to be fitted to enable any finish work to grade.

 Although not nearly as popular in New Zealand as LeTourneau (mostly due to wartime production restrictions) the odd one or two were imported but in this part of the world they are however quite rare.
 LaPlant’s hydraulic bulldozers on the other hand were fitted to countless Kiwi Caterpillar D2s and D4s.